 • USA Child Actor Work Permit Requirements

-In addition to the following Chicago Actors Resources:
+In addition to the following Atlanta Actors Resources:

 • General Talent Agent Information

 • Summer Performing Arts Camps

 • Atlanta Headshot Photographers List